 What to Expect

 In a radical inguinal orchiectomy, your surgeon will make a small cut just above your pubic area.
-He’ll push your testicle up and remove it through that opening.
+They’ll push your testicle up and remove it through that opening.

 The surgery won’t affect your penis or scrotum, the sac that covers your testicles.